JuliaLang/StyledStrings.jl/docs/src/index.md

 Lastly, we have the 'message severity' faces: {error:error}, {warning:warning}, {success:success}, {info:info}, {note:note}, and {tip:tip}.

-Remember that all these faces (and any user or package-defined ones), can arbitrarily nest and overlap, {region,tip:like {bold,italic:so}}.")
+Remember that all these faces (and any user or package-defined ones) can arbitrarily nest and overlap, {region,tip:like {bold,italic:so}}.")
 ```